Attorney at Law · Clark Hill PLC

 A seasoned litigator at the intersection of election law, cryptocurrency regulation, and constitutional rights.
 Counsel to governments, candidates, and companies in the most consequential disputes of our time.

-Redistricting, campaign finance, ballot access & constitutional litigation
+Redistricting, ballot access, election administration & constitutional litigation

-Regulatory counsel, corporate structure & litigation for digital-asset clients
+Regulatory counsel, compliance & litigation for digital-asset clients

 State & federal civil litigation, trial and appellate advocacy

-Co-authored with Bryan Tyson and Diane LaRoss, this annual survey of Georgia election law developments was published in the Mercer Law Review.
-Bryan authored the section on Georgia constitutional standing — analyzing the evolving doctrine of who may bring constitutional challenges to Georgia's election statutes and procedures in state court, a question of mounting significance as election litigation continues to expand.
+Co-authored with Bryan Tyson and Diane LaRoss, this annual survey of Georgia election law published in the Mercer Law Review includes Bryan's analysis of Georgia constitutional standing — examining the evolving doctrine of who may bring constitutional challenges to the state's election statutes in court.

 Read the Article →Bryan Jacoutot is a member of Clark Hill PLC, a full-service national law firm with offices coast to coast.
 His practice brings the resources of a national platform to the highly specialized demands of election law and digital-asset litigation.